 In addition to a history and physical exam, imaging tests will be performed to help make the diagnosis of pancreatic cancer.
 These tests include:

-A definitive diagnosis of pancreatic cancer only comes from removal of tissue (biopsy).
+A definitive diagnosis of pancreatic cancer only comes from removal of tissue (biopsy) for examination in a lab.
 This can be done with a needle through the skin, during endoscopy, or with an operation.

 Treatment for Pancreatic Cancer